pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ![](./assets/learning-omp_role-specific-workflow_pub-format.png)

 Now you will see the publication format listed.
-It should say it is “Awaiting Approval.”
+It should say it is **Awaiting Approval**.

 ![](./assets/learning-omp_role-specific-workflow_pub-format2.png)